Plot Time Series Data Using Econometric Modeler App

 Select all variables in the Time Series pane.

-Click the Plots tab, then click Correlations.
+Click the Plots tab, then click Corr.

-Remove the inflation rate based on GDP (INF_G
+Remove the inflation rate based on GDP (INF_G)

 from the correlations plot: